Barba-Q/flatinstaller/README.md

 Installation:
 #sh install.sh

-Flatinstaller should appear in your menu
+Flatinstaller should appear in your menu.
 On XFCE Desktop an automatic update will appear on every boot.
 You can deactivate it in the XFCE autostart settings.

 Usage: